MehekFatima/Tax-calculator/README.md

 ## How Tax is Calculated

 The tax calculation is based on the following criteria:
+- The tax calculation works based on this formula -
+    - Overall income (after deductions) under 8 (≤) Lakhs is not taxed.
+    - Ex - if Gross Annual Income + Extra Income - Deductions =  6 Lakhs, no tax
+  - if Gross Annual Income + Extra Income - Deductions =  9 Lakhs, tax

 - If the total income after deductions is greater than ₹800,000:
   - For individuals under 40 years: 30% of the income over ₹800,000 is taxed.